How to play a solo RPG with an AI Game Master.

 You do not need a group, a human GM, or any rules memorized.
 An AI Game Master runs the world and plays every character, so you can sit down and play a role-playing game on your own in about a minute.
 Here is exactly how.

-Free to play.
-Unlimited from $10/mo.
-Plays in your browser and on Android.
+Free to play in your browser and on Android.
+The full memory system is on every plan, including free.

 Playing an RPG used to mean getting a group together and finding someone willing to run the game.
 An AI Game Master removes both problems.
 It narrates the scene, voices the NPCs, tracks your character, and rolls the dice, the whole job a human GM does, so a solo session is just you and the AI.
 You play whenever you want, for as long as you want, and the story is waiting when you come back.